 • stroking from the forehead line around the eyes;

-• stroking the eyebrows from the bridge of the nose to the sides to the edge of the hair, continuing the line of the eyebrows;
+• stroking the eyebrows from the bridge of the nose to the sides to the edge of the hair, continuing the eyebrow line;

-• stroking from the forehead line down through the entire face along the cheeks, chin and neck;
+• stroking from the forehead line down across the entire face along the cheeks, chin and neck;

 • light pinching movements along the edge of the lower jaw;

-• pressure massage of the face from the roots of the hair down.
+• Pressure massage of the face from the hair roots down.

 Relaxation of the labial muscles: